Introduction to OKRs

 How to get started with OKRs

 If this is your first time setting up a goal system, the following process should start roughly six weeks before the beginning of a new year or quarter.
+This will give you enough time to prepare for effective yearly and quarterly goals.

 1) Identify Company Objectives and Key Results